Bachelor of Design

 There are five steps to successfully course intend via RAMSS:

-Step 4: After selecting courses for both Fall and Winter and adding them to your Shopping Cart, click the Finish Enrolling button
+- After selecting courses for both Fall and Winter and adding them to your Shopping Cart, click the Finish Enrolling button.
+Alternative Method: You also have the option to use the Class Search, Add, Drop and Swap function to submit your Course Intentions.

 Course Intention FAQ’s